Howdy

 If you want to learn more about my professional experience, check out my LinkedIn profile.

 In my time I’ve worked at Burger King, washed oil rigs, been an auto mechanic, loaded bombs, missiles, and canons of US Air Force F-111s and F-16s, been a development engineer using Informix 4GL, then as a database administrator, then as systems administrator responsible for entire enterprises, before finally finding my niche as a Linux-based release engineer / architect.
-In the last few years I’ve been heavily involved in DevOps methodologies, Cloud based environments, and Platform Engineering.
+In the last few years I’ve been heavily involved in DevSecOps methodologies, Cloud based environments, and Platform Engineering.

 Outside work, among other things, I’m an allotment gardener, and in 2020, after quite a few years of study with The Open University, I graduated with a Bachelor of Science in Environmental Management and Technology.